The Kali Ghat Temple: Where Time Bows to Mahakali

 Kali Maa’s Statue – Symbolism of Her Ayudhas (Weapons and Tools)

-The iconography of Kali Mata at Kali Ghat Temple is not just visually arresting—it is rich with spiritual meaning and Tantric wisdom.
+The iconography of Kali Mata is not just visually arresting—it is rich with spiritual meaning and Tantric wisdom.

 The Four Golden Hands